vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 more of my time without clear benefits.
 Although I do expect some organic improvement in how long I can close, I am not focusing on building to longer durations.

+Functional relevance: 150 lb is more than my body weight, so being able to grip 150 lb with a single hand for 7-12 seconds should be enough for most real-world situations, including opening lids, using handrails for support, and even rock climbing (?).
+Being able to do 100 lb for longer durations makes it clear that grip strength is not the bottleneck for lifting heavy weights.
+I think strong grip strength has been helpful occasionally for carrying complex, unwieldy loads (where it's not just the weight of the load but the awkward way it hangs which means I need to use grip strength).

 ## Current protocol and status as of 2024-09-22